MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch1.md

 # MR Learning Base Module Project Initialization and First Application

-In this first lesson, we will learn some of the capabilities the Mixed Reality Tool Kit has to offer, start your first application for the HoloLens 2, and deploy it to the device.
+In this first lesson, we will learn some of the capabilities the Mixed Reality Toolkit has to offer, start your first application for the HoloLens 2, and deploy it to the device.

 ## Objectives